rdkcentral/tasecureapi/reference/README.md

 SoC vendors are expected to provide memory allocation and de-allocation functions for secure heap if available on the target platform (memory_secure_alloc, memory_secure_realloc, memory_secure_free).
 The secure heap shall be used for storing unencrypted key material while in use.

+## Coding Standards

+The clang-format library is used to format all code according to the settings in the associated .clang-format file.
+All attempts were used to use descriptive variable names and predefined constants instead of magic numbers.
+When the OpenSSL library is used, standard OpenSSL usage convention is followed by testing return values against the value 1 which represents success.